awsdocs/aws-iot-docs/developerguide/device-advisor-workflow.md

 ## Prerequisites<a name="device-advisor-workflow-prereqs"></a>

-To complete this tutorial, you need to complete the steps outlined in [Setting up](device-advisor-setting-up.md)\.
+To complete this tutorial, complete the steps outlined in [Setting up](device-advisor-setting-up.md)\.

 ## Create a test suite definition<a name="device-advisor-workflow-create-suite-definition"></a>